MAZ01001/MAZ01001/maz_youtube_channel_lists.md

 })();
 ```

-It copies (or prints out) the entire list formatted as markdown, including title and amount of channels (exactly like the lists here)
+It copies (or prints out) the entire list formatted as markdown, including the title and the amount of channels (exactly like the lists here).

 </details>